HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/use-cases.md

 We identified the **Emergency Progress Management** as the core subdomain as it represents the activity that is uniquely performed by the system.

-Then, the **User Account Management** constitutes the generic subdomain as it does not generate value for the system.
+Then, the **User Account Management** constitutes the generic subdomain as it does not generate competitive advantage and it does not distinguish the system in the market.

-And finally, the **AED Database Management** supports the system in performing its main function.it
+And finally, the **AED Database Management** supports the system in performing its main functions.